 Silent Spelling uses cues to help maintain quiet classrooms.
 Teachers cue CVC words, and learners write them.
 This strengthens visual-phonemic links, offering quick assessment (Ehri, 2014; Share, 1995).

-Why Is Cued Articulation Particularly Effective for EAL Learners?
+Cued Articulation for EAL Pronunciation and Phonics

 The system also helps EAL learners distinguish between similar sounds that may be interchangeable in their native language.
 Spanish speakers, for example, often conflate /b/ and /v/ sounds.
 The distinct hand cues for these phonemes provide a visual anchor that helps learners recognise and produce the difference.